-In 2022 all VET Animal Studies students will be required to complete an extended practical class once a week.
-The class will run from 1:30pm until 5:00pm on a Monday.
+In 2023 all VET Animal Care students will be required to complete an extended practical class once a week.
+The class will run from 2:10pm until 5:00pm on a Monday, Tuesday or Wednesday.
 This will bring Sacred Heart into line with industry best practice.
 This class is compulsory and will run throughout the year.

-- Completion of VET Certificate II in Animal Studies so that further certificates can be studied - Work placements, apprenticeships and careers in the animal care and management industry
+- Completion of VET Certificate II in Animal Care so that further certificates can be studied - · Work placements, apprenticeships and careers in the animal care and management industry